Jacob Ramsey: International career

 Ramsey was born in England to a Jamaican father and English mother.
 He represented the England U18s at the UAE Sports Chain Cup in March 2019 and the Slovakia Cup in May 2019.
 On 5 September 2019, he made his England U19s debut during a 3–1 victory over Greece at St. George's Park.
 On 13 October 2020, Ramsey made his debut for the England U20s and scored during a 2–0 victory over Wales at St. George's Park.

 On 7 October 2021, Ramsey made his debut for the England U21s during a 2–2 U21 EURO qualifying away draw to Slovenia.
 On 25 March 2022, Ramsey scored his first goal for England U21s, in a 4–1 victory over Andorra.

 On 14 June 2023, Ramsey was included in the England squad for the 2023 UEFA European Under-21 Championship.
 He scored a goal in their opening group match against Czech Republic.
 A metatarsal injury sustained in the quarter-final victory over Portugal ruled him out of their final two games of the competition, a tournament the Young Lions ultimately went on to win.

 Personal life

 Ramsey was born in the Great Barr area of Birmingham and attended the Barr Beacon School in Walsall.
-His younger brothers are both also footballers, Aaron plays for Burnley having graduated through the Aston Villa academy and Cole plays for the Villa U18s.
+His younger brothers are both also footballers, Aaron plays for Burnley having graduated through the Aston Villa academy and Cole plays for the Tottenham Hotspur academy after previously also playing for the Aston Villa U18s.
 His father Mark was a professional boxer, who fought future unified light-welterweight world champion Ricky Hatton twice early in his career, losing both times on a points decision.